The best efforts have been made so that the data and material published in this site reflect actual administrative norms and practices.

 The various county governments in Kenya are responsible for issuing single business permits to the various business types operating within the counties.The type of business permit to be issued depends on factors such as the geographical location of the business, the number of employees,business type, activities of the business among others.

 The unified business permit (previously known as the single business permit) is a permit which consolidates all the licences required for running a business within the county.
 It includes : a trading licence, a fire clearance certificate, an advertising signage licence, health certificate, and a food hygiene licence.
 All business entities ought to have a trading licence and a fire clearance certificate.
 Entities dealing with consumables must in addition have a health certificate and a food hygiene licence.
 An advertising signage licence is applicable for all entities with advertising signages (300mm by 600 mm or less).
 The unified business permit makes it possible for business people to apply for the different licences in one application without going to the different institutions to obtain them.
-The permit is valid for one year upon which an applicant ought to apply for renewal.
+The permit is valid for one calendar year i.e from January to December upon which an applicant ought to apply for renewal.

 Access to Governmment Procurement Opportunities (AGPO)